LogoFlexColorScheme

 3. Using three key colors, from the built-in light theme mode Flutter Dash theme.
 Its primary, secondary and tertiary colors are used for each main generated Tonal Palette.
 This type of seed generated ColorScheme is not directly available in the Flutter SDK.

-4. In the last version we lock the main colors, primary, secondary and tertiary, to keep using their defined Flutter Dash "brand" colors, but let all the other colors for the ColorScheme be computed.
-Generally they look very balanced and nice and will typically make an app using Material 3 color system look great, but you may often need to keep using main colors as defined by the brand or customer requirements.
+4. In the last version we lock the main colors, primary, secondary and tertiary.
+To keep using their defined Flutter Dash "brand" colors, but let all the other colors for the ColorScheme be computed.
+Generally, they look very balanced and nice and will typically make an app using Material-3 color system look great, but you may often need to keep using main colors as defined by the brand or customer requirements.

 What are Tonal Palettes?
-They are described in detail in the Material 3 color system guide here.
-The short version, a Material 3 ColorScheme uses six different Tonal Palettes, with 13 colors tones (shades) each:
+They are described in detail in the Material-3 color system guide here.
+The short version, a Material-3 ColorScheme uses six different Tonal Palettes, with 13 colors tones (shades) each:

 • Primary palette